execfera/charasort/README.md

  * Versioning of sorter data - you may want to add characters and resources over time.
 Versioning keeps shareable links valid even if the base character data is changed.

 The version in this repo is built for characters from the [Touhou Project](https://en.wikipedia.org/wiki/Touhou_Project) game series, but the sorter can be easily edited to create any custom sorter desired.
+A list of sorters made with this can be found [in the wiki.](https://github.com/execfera/charasort/wiki) Feel free to add your own!

 ## Creating Your Own Sorter
 This is a list of things you need to change for your sorter, for each file.